 Artificial intelligence isn’t the only technology driving the security industry forward.
 Cloud data, edge compute, accurate sensors, and ultra-low-power technologies like Ambiq’s Apollo SoCs are also necessary components.
 Especially for smart clothes that rely on Bluetooth Low Energy and IoT technologies, a long-lasting energy source from their embedded battery is a must to provide a satisfactory and useful consumer experience.

-At the heart of millions of endpoint devices is Ambiq’s ultra-low-power wireless SoCs that support vital technologies expected by modern consumers such as Bluetooth Low Energy.
+At the heart of millions of edge devices is Ambiq’s ultra-low-power wireless SoCs that support vital technologies expected by modern consumers such as Bluetooth Low Energy.
 Powered by Ambiq’s products, smart apparel evolve to deliver better experiences driven by lifestyle and healthcare.

-Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered endpoint devices.
+Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered edge devices.
 Simply put, our solutions can enable the ultra-low-power smart apparel solutions of the future.